jamesclancy/SafeCardGame/README.md

 The first thing I am going to do for this is moving the `SampleCardDatabase` to the Shared project from the Client project.

-Now I am researching ways to store the information on the server side.
+Now I am researching ways to store the information on the server-side.

 The first step appears to be mapping to and from a DTO.
 To start this I added a Dto module to the Shared project.